vroger11/vroger11.github.io/_posts/2019-09-09-save-git-credentials.markdown

 # Cache expiration

-For security reasons (especially if you are not on your personnal computer), it is better that the stored credentials expire after a certain amount of time.
+For security reasons (especially if you are not on your personal computer), it is better that the stored credentials expire after a certain amount of time.
 Let's say you want that delay being 4 hours.
 You just have to type: